-- Draw the collar line on your blocks as shown; I have marked 3-inches down the Centre Back (point A), on the shoulder line (point B) and down the Centre Front (point C), and joined these three points with a curve.
+- Draw the collar line on your blocks as shown; I have marked 3-inches down the Center Back (point A), on the shoulder line (point B) and down the Center Front (point C), and joined these three points with a curve.

 Instructions (Peter Pan Collar) – Figure 3

 - Draw the neckline curve from point D at the back, to point E at the front, touching at the shoulder point.